danabo/zhat/_posts/2020-06-09-primer-shannon-information.md

 ## *Bits*, not bits

-Things get interesting if $p_X(x)$ is not a (negative) integer power of two. $h(x)$ will be non-integer, and very likely irrational.
+You can get through the above exposition by thinking in terms of computer bits.
+Now we part ways from the computer bits intuition.
+Note that this departure occurs when $p_X(x)$ is not a (negative) integer power of two. $h(x)$ will be non-integer, and very likely irrational.
 What does it mean to have a fraction of a bit?
-Here is where we part ways from computer bits.
-It's better to think of $h$ as a quantity of information, rather than a count of physical objects.
+From here on out, it's better to think of $h$ as a quantity of information, rather than a count of physical objects.
 We will continue to call the unit of $h(x)$ a *bit*, but this is a mere convention.
+The word *bit* should no long be thought of a physical medium that stores two distinguishable states (usually labeled "0" and "1"), but is instead a unit.
+Like the kilogram and Joule, this unit is undefined, but its usage gives it semantic meaning.

 So then how is $h$ to be understood?
 What is the intuition behind this quantity?
 In short, Shannon bits are an [analytic continuation](https://en.wikipedia.org/wiki/Analytic_continuation) of computer bits.
 Just like how the [gamma function](https://en.wikipedia.org/wiki/Gamma_function) extends factorial to continuous values, Shannon bits extend the computer bit to **non-uniform distributions** over a **non-power-of-2** number of counterfactuals.
 Let me explain these two phrases: